jtcaraball/dotfiles/README.md

   [kitty](https://sw.kovidgoyal.net/kitty/) configuration in this repository.

-- Wallpaper selection is handled by creating a simlink of the desired image file in the i3 configuration folder using the command `ln -s /path/to/image
+- Wallpaper selection is handled by creating a simlink of the desired image file in the i3 configuration folder using the command `ln -sf /path/to/image
   $HOME/.config/i3/wallpaper`.
 To see the background change run `i3-msg restart`.